EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 # Comparative transcriptome analysis of B lymphocyte populations infiltrating tumors and expressing IgA and IgG

 ## Brief description
 This repository contains code, tables, and visualizations for a paper soon to be published by Chudakov Lab.
 The research focuses on investigating the role of tumour-infiltrating memory B cells in Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC) progression.
-The findings shed light on the specific subset of FCRL4-expressing memory B cells, indicating exhausted, chronically antigen-stimulated phenotype.
+The findings shed light on the specific subset of FCRL4-expressing memory B cells, indicating exhausted, chronically antigen-stimulated phenotype, and its presence in LUAD may be a prognostic factor for cancer progression.

 ## Requirement